we-make-websites/wmw-coding-guidelines/html-vue-template/README.md

 >
 ```

+* Vue custom elements in Liquid files should not use a self-closing tag as this is invalid and causes errors
-* The `/` in self-closing tags is obsolete in HTML elements, do not use it
+* The `/` in self-closing tags is obsolete in most HTML elements, do not use it

 ### Exceptions